noobskies/socialflow/memory-bank/activeContext.md

 - Initial flash of wrong theme (resolved with localStorage check)
 - System theme detection on page load

+### 4. Phase 1 Foundation Documentation Alignment (November 23, 2025)

+**What**: Updated all Phase 1 refactoring documentation to use `/src` as base directory

+**Files Updated**:

+- `docs/phases/phase1_foundation.md` - Complete rewrite with `/src` paths
+- `docs/phases/implementation_plan.md` - Architecture diagram and deliverables updated

+**Key Changes**:

+- All directory creation commands now use `/src` prefix
+- TypeScript path aliases point to `/src` subdirectories (`@/types` → `./src/types`)
+- Vite config aliases updated to resolve to `/src`
+- Added step to move `/services` to `/src/services`
+- Updated all file paths in code examples and checklists

+**Architectural Decision**: Use `/src` as base directory for all source code

+**Rationale**:

+- Professional project structure (industry standard)
+- Clear separation: `/src` for code, `/docs` for documentation, `/components` (legacy) at root
+- Easier IDE navigation and file search
+- Prepared for monorepo structure if needed
+- Consistent with existing `/src` subdirectories that were already present

+**Impact**:

+- Phase 1 documentation is now consistent and ready for implementation
+- No confusion about where to create new files
+- Path aliases provide clean, maintainable imports
+- Developer can follow phase1_foundation.md with confidence

 ## Next Immediate Steps

 ### Priority 1: Complete Memory Bank